How to Store Leafy Greens

 - Transfer them to small zipper bags and remove as much air as possible before sealing.
 I like to store frozen greens in quarter cup portions to use in green smoothies.

-They can also be added to soups or defrosted for a quick side dish.
+They can also be added to soup, stews, curries, casseroles, and more, or defrosted for a quick side dish.

 By properly washing and storing greens when you bring them home from the farm or market, you’ll keep them fresh until you’re ready to use them.